How to Plant a Raspberry Patch at Home

 That depends.

-If you plant fall-bearing raspberries right away in the spring, you may very well get a nice little crop in the fall.
+If you plant fall-bearing raspberries right away in early spring, you may very well get a nice little crop in the fall.

 Where can I buy raspberry plants?